Skip to main content

 Introduction

 Managing local changes in Git can be a nightmare, and especially if those changes are superfluous.
 This article considers various ways to discard the local changes of Git—from uncommitted changes to untracked files.
 Knowing how to return your project to the required state stands out as key in working with version control efficiently.
-I'll take you through the most effective commands that clean up your working directory and keep your workflow as smooth as possible.

 Removing Untracked Files